dijasila/GPAW/doc/devel/workshop.rst

 Activities for GPAW developers (we start at 9:00):

 * Coordination of code development and discussions about the future:
-  Quick tour of ongoing projects --- what's the current status?
+  Quick tour of :ref:`projects` --- what's the current status?

 * Introduction to Sphinx and reStructuredText